Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 • Track profitability by service line so you stop scaling the work that “looks busy” but loses money.

-• Set a monthly close deadline and a KPI review cadence so your team stops managing by gut feel.
+• Set a monthly close deadline and a KPI review cadence so your team stops managing by gut feel—controller services play a key role in ensuring the accuracy and timeliness of financial data for these processes.

 • Tie delivery capacity to sales pipeline so you don’t overpromise, underdeliver, and churn good clients.